manticoresoftware/manticoresearch/docs/installation.rst

 For more information about using Docker, see the `Docker Docs <https://docs.docker.com/>`__.

 The searchd daemon runs in nodetach mode inside the container under **manticore** user.
-Default configuration includes a simple Real-Time index and listens on the default ports (9306 for SphinxQL, 9312 for SphinxAPI and 9308 for HTTP).
+Default configuration includes a simple Real-Time index and listens on the default ports (9306 for SphinxQL, 9312 for SphinxAPI, 9308 for HTTP  and 9312-9325 for replication).

-The image comes with MySQL and PostgreSQL client libraries for indexing data from these databases, as well as with the expat library for XML indexing.
+The image uses currently the Manticore binaries from the Debian Stretch package.

 Starting a Manticore Search instance in a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~